-- 1. Bring the vehicle to a complete stop, with the engine running. - 2.
-Press and hold the brake pedal.
+1. Bring the vehicle to a complete stop, with the engine running.

-- 3. Shift the transmission into NEUTRAL. - 4.
+- 2. Press and hold the brake pedal. - 3.
+Shift the transmission into NEUTRAL. - 4.
+If vehicle is equipped with Quadra-LiftTM air suspension, ensure the vehicle is set to Normal Ride Height. - 5.
 Using a ballpoint pen or similar object, press and hold the recessed transfer case NEUTRAL (N) button (located by the selector switch) for four seconds.
-The light behind the N symbol will blink, indicating shift in progress.
+The 5 light behind the N symbol will blink, indicating shift in progress.
 The light will stop blinking (stay on solid) when the shift to NEUTRAL (N) is complete.
 A "FOUR WHEEL DRIVE SYSTEM IN NEUTRAL" message will appear in the Driver Information Display (DID).
 Refer to "Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.